CollaboRateMgmt/CollaboRate/README.md

 The process solves the problems seen with a very large number of people working on the same project.
 It will be the most common way of working in the commercial IT industry.
 The most exciting benefits would be for the common IT employees (technical staff).
 They will become the crowd.
 They will enjoy more transparency, freedom and opportunities than ever before.

 You may use this process for open source development as well.
 Open Source collaborators could work together better with this process.
 Open source business models can use this process.
 The open-source bounty model is one such promising business model.

-It may be useful for any collaborative project outside IT, that involves only desk work.
-You may apply it to overcome the  general limitations of desk jobs.
-It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

 # Detailed Benefits for Employees and their Organizations
 - Complete projects in record time using huge crowds of people.
 Never miss a customer deadline again!